prasad01dalavi/git-cheat-sheet/README.md

-git config user.email                                     # Know the current user email git help <cmd>                                            # Help in detail git <cmd> -h                                              # Quick help
+git config user.email                                     # Know the current user email git help <cmd>                                            # Help in detail git <cmd> -h                                              # Quick help git config --global alias.co checkout                     # Can use co instead of checkout as a short form of checkout

 # Using the git VCS (Version Control System)
 git init                              # Initialize the directory as git repo